-- If y = f(x,z) y is a function of the two variables x and z. - Remember... - We substitute values for x and z to find the value of the function.
-If we hold one variable constant and investigate the effect on a fight state. - If we hold one variable constant and investigate the effect on y of changing the other, this is a form of comparative statics analysis.
+• If y = f(x,z) y is a function of the two variables x and z.

+- We substitute values for x and z to find the value of the function.
+If we hold one variable constant and investigate the effect on x of changing in the effect on the second second - If we hold one variable constant and investigate the effect on y of changing the other, this is a form of comparative statics analysis.